paraglondhe098/fire-detection-using-convolutional-neural-network/README.md

 |
 ├── main.py                #  Main Program ( Run using Python interpreter)
 |
+|
 ├── Detect_in_videos.py                #  Detect fire live using a webcam
 |
+|
 ├── fire-detection.ipynb               # Jupyter notebook containing the main code and analysis │
 │
 ├── models/
-│   └── cnn_model.keras        # Pre-trained CNN model for fire detection
+│   └── {List of models made with date in .keras format}        # Pre-trained CNN model for fire detection │
-│
+|
 ├── README.md              # Project documentation (you are here)
 │
 └── requirements.txt       # List of project dependencies